sdiehl/wiwinwlh/tutorial.md

-As everyone eventually finds out there are several functions within the implementation of GHC ( not the Haskell language ) that can be used to subvert the type-system, they are marked with the prefix ``unsafe``.
-These functions exist only for when one can manually prove the soundness of an expression but can't express this property in the type-system or externalities to Haskell.
+As everyone eventually finds out there are several functions within the implementation of GHC ( not the Haskell language ) that can be used to subvert the type-system; these functions are marked with the prefix ``unsafe``.
+Unsafe functions exist only for when one can manually prove the soundness of an expression but can't express this property in the type-system or externalities to Haskell.

 ```haskell
 unsafeCoerce :: a -> b         -- Unsafely coerce anything into anything